openRIFT/rift/README.md

-# Bonkers
+# RIFT (Repository Interface For Terminals)
-Bonkers is a file repository client that loads very fast, and uses little bandwidth when browsing a repo.
+RIFT is a file repository client that loads very fast, and uses very little bandwidth when browsing a repo.